atulbraj/SearchProduct/README.md

    ```bash
    streamlit run app.py
    ```

-4. **Access the Application:**
-   After running the above command, the app will automatically open in your default web browser.
-You can also manually navigate to `http://localhost:8501` in your browser.

 ## 🛠️ Usage

 - **Input Query:** Enter a keyword or product description into the input box.